- There is a FACE COVERING ADVISORY in effect for Valley County.

 UNDERSTAND IDAHO’S REOPENING PLAN

-We are currently in STAGE FOUR of our state-wide “Idaho Rebounds” plan.
-The State will continue this stage due to an increase in cases seen in recent weeks.
+We are currently in STAGE THREE of our state-wide “Idaho Rebounds” plan.

 - Expect health and safety protocols to be in place at individual businesses and comply with these measures.

-- Social gatherings (public and private) of more than 50 people are allowed where physical distancing and precautionary measures can occur.
+- Social gatherings (public and private) of LESS than 50 people are allowed where physical distancing and precautionary measures can occur.

 - Restaurant dining rooms, indoor gyms, recreation facilities, salons, bars and movie theaters continue to be open with approved health plans and protocols – including limited capacity to maintain social distancing requirements.